tmnoo/Discord-Nuke-Bot/README.md

 (7) Then juse type ,NUKE to nuke the server (Make sure it CAPITAL) and ,STOP to stop nuking.
 (CAPITAL)

 Note: it will give everyone in the server admin perms lol.

+#PYTHON NEED TO BE INSTALLED TO RUN THIS